StackVista/stackstate-docs/stackpacks/integrations/agent_v2/debian.md

 ## Setup

 ### Prerequisites

+To set up the StackState Debian integration, you need to have:

 * [StackState Agent V2](/setup/agent/linux.md) installed on a Debian host that is able to connect to StackState.
 * The [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md) installed in StackState.